antoinevastel/free_proxy_checker/README.md

 It doesn't store any data about latency.
 Feel free to open an issue if you have a feature request.
 I may add it to the library if I feel like it's relevant.

+## Related projects

+[https://niek.github.io/free-proxy-list/](https://niek.github.io/free-proxy-list/): A page that leverages the free-proxy-checker library to display a list of available proxies.
+Results are updated every hour.